Tachyon711/welcomehome/README.md

 ![Light theme](https://raw.githubusercontent.com/Tachyon711/welcomehome/main/2.PNG)

 ## Instruction

+> [!NOTE]
+> If you want to proceed with a packed copy, download [here](https://github.com/Tachyon711/welcomehome/raw/main/Welcome%20Home.crx).
+Simply drag and drop in the extension settings.

 1. Extract the files in an empty folder.
 2. Find your browser's extension settings.
      - If you're in Chrome/Chromium, go to chrome://extensions